 This page will help you understand California alcohol laws and avoid expensive fines or even jail.
 Not to mention time and embarrassment.

 California alcohol laws apply to both residents and visitors.
 Visitors may think California’s laws are the same as those at home.
-However alcohol laws differ across the country.
+But alcohol laws differ across the country.
 Even within the state itself.
 And not knowing the law is not a defense.

 - Minimum Age Laws

-- More California Alcohol Laws
+- Other California Alcohol Laws

 - Legal Advice